actyvystom/cloud-shell-basics/README.md

 # 💎 Treasure Hunt 💎

-**Find the lost diamond of the ancient monarch of treasure island!** Navigate through the `treasure island` folder only with the terminal and find the treasure.
+**Find the lost diamond of the ancient monarch of treasure island!** Navigate through the `treasure-island` folder only with the terminal and find the treasure.

 Use the following commands: